ademolaapata/CKME-136-Movie-recommender/Description README.md

 ###### 9.2	Applying recommender system on the dataset
 **Line  251** – Implementation of the “ predict function ()” to visualize the top 10 recommended movies to a user to specify the number of films to each user.
 **Line  261** – Load  to output top 10 movies in the dataset for the first user.

+#  Descriptive Statistics of Movie Recommender Results shows an analyzi of tesults from R document